 I don’t want to reinvent the wheel here there are plenty more child-friendly restaurants in Cape Town .

-We stayed at the beautiful More Quarters also just off Kloof Street.
+We stayed at the beautiful More Quarters also just off Kloof Street in Cape Town.
 They offer apartments with all the benefits of a hotel.
 Room service, breakfast included, bed making and so on.
 These guys are incredibly child friendly, we were quite literally blown away.
 There were a bundle of books, bath toys and an entire corner of the apartment dedicated to a play area with ordinary toys.

 They also had beautiful child-specific toiletries.
 It was hard to get Esmé to leave the apartment as she was loving it so much.
 It was really handy having our own kitchen to sort out evening milk and any other meals we wanted to make ourselves.
 It was equally nice to have a buffet breakfast to die for!